wp-plugins/easy-property-listings/readme.txt

 == Changelog ==

+= 2.2.1 July 24, 2015 =

+* Tweak: Set padding for search tabs for better display on some themes.
+* Fix: Search function fix checking for empty option when using custom filters.

 = 2.2 July 24, 2015 =

 * New: Search shortcode and widget rebuilt to enable adding additional fields through filters and hooks.